americk0/PuSH_publisher/README.md

-To see the tutorial for how to set up the client, go [here](https://github.com/americk0/PuSH_subscriber "PuSH subscriber")
+To see the tutorial for how to set up the subscriber, go [here](https://github.com/americk0/PuSH_subscriber "PuSH subscriber")

 # Set up the Publisher